P3P: User agent support

-Criticisms
+Critique

 The Electronic Privacy Information Center (EPIC) has been critical of P3P and believes P3P makes it too difficult for users to protect their privacy.

 In 2002 it assessed P3P and referred to the technology as a "Pretty Poor Policy".
 According to EPIC, some P3P software is too complex and difficult for the average person to understand, and many Internet users are unfamiliar with how to use the default P3P software on their computers or how to install additional P3P software.
 Another concern is that websites are not obligated to use P3P, and neither are Internet users.
 Moreover, the EPIC website claims that P3Ps protocol would become burdensome for the browser and not as beneficial or efficient as it was intended to be.

 A key problem that occurs with the use of P3P is that there is a lack of enforcement.
 Thus, promises made to users of P3P can go unfulfilled.
 Though by using P3P a company/website makes a promise of privacy and of the use of gathered data to the site’s users, there are no real legal ramifications if the company decides to use the information for other functions.
 Currently, there are no actual laws that have been passed by the United States about data protection.
 Though, ideally, companies should be honest as to their use of customers' personal information, there is no binding reason that the company must actually adhere to the rules it says it will comply by.
 Though using P3P technically qualifies as a contract, the lack of federal regulation downplays the need for companies to abide.

 The agreement to use P3P not only puts in place unenforceable promises, but it also prolongs the adoption of federal laws that would actually inhibit the access and ability to use private information.
 If the government were to step in and attempt to protect Internet users with federal laws on what information can be accessed, and specific regulations on how user information can be used, companies would not maintain the leeway they do now to use information as they please, despite what they may actually tell users.
 In 2002, then EPIC employee Chris Hoofnagle argued that P3P was displacing chances for government regulation of privacy.